Full House (manhwa): Characters

 Ellie's ex-boyfriend and childhood friend, he breaks up with her because she refuses to kiss him, though he does not realize it is because she has painful cavities.
 He attempts reuniting with her when he finds out, but he learns of her engagement to Ryder.
 He still holds out hope, but eventually loses it when he figures out Ellie loves Ryder.
 He is sweet, a bit naive, and obsessed with Ellie.
-After they break up for good, when ever he gets together with a woman romantically he calls her Ellie, and often gets hit.
+After they break up for good, whenever he gets together with a woman romantically he calls her Ellie, and often gets hit.